 - Contact information for one faculty reference

-Shortlisted applicants will be contacted for an online interview after the application closing date.
+Finalists will be contacted for an online interview after the application closing date.

-The Bloomberg-UNC-Berkeley Business Journalism Diversity Program has two aims: to introduce journalism students to the dynamic field of business journalism and to increase diversity among journalists reporting on business.
+The Bloomberg-UNC-Berkeley Business Journalism Diversity Program has two aims: to introduce current and future journalism students to the dynamic field of business journalism and to increase diversity among journalists reporting on business.
 It will provide participants unparalleled access to a leading financial news organization, as well as to some of the most influential people in the industry.

 UNC-Chapel Hill has partnered with Bloomberg News since 2017 to provide the Bloomberg-UNC-Berkeley Business Journalism Diversity Program at UNC-Chapel Hill and the University of California, Berkeley.
 The program has given more than 50 students from diverse backgrounds the opportunity to learn the fundamentals of business journalism.

 Bloomberg Editorial & Research aims to be the definitive chronicle of capitalism, with 2,700 Bloomberg journalists and analysts in 120 countries delivering more than 5,000 stories a day to Bloomberg Terminal subscribers.